 - Provide interpretation of a broad range of forest themes.

-- AFHA values partnerships and communication across geographic lines and interest areas, seeking diverse and open participation with balanced representation of all partners in decision making, access to resources, and presentation.
+- AFNHA values partnerships and communication across geographic lines and interest areas, seeking diverse and open participation with balanced representation of all partners in decision making, access to resources, and presentation.

-- AFHA values showing the working forest as an active force in
+- AFNHA values showing the working forest as an active force in

 the region's present and